 Figure 3-2: Example of a higher level of rollup of Agile product completion status to EVM reporting.
-Features with Work Package level earned value roll up at each Cadence Release to weighted milestones based on Features completed within each Cadence Release.
+Features with Work Package level earned value roll up at each Release to weighted milestones based on Features completed within each Release, assuming an EVT of % Complete with QBD is chosen by the CAM.
+It is not a best practice to measure completion of the Agile Time Box.